casper-network/docs/source/docs/casper/workflow/signer-guide.md

 ### 4.2 Key Management

 Key management allows you to manage the keys added to your Signer wallet.
-You can rename the keys, delete a key, view the account information (public key hex and the account hash) and download the keys (public key, public key hex, and the secret key) for each account.
+You can rename the account, delete a key, view the account information (public key hex and the account hash) and download the secret key for each account.

 To view the various functions available, on the main menu, select **Key Management**.
 The list of keys available are displayed along with the icons to manage keys.